 4.3.
-3.3.
 Definition of First-time Homebuyer

-An applicant must be a first-time homebuyer to be considered for a BMR for sale ownership unit.
+An applicant must be a first-time homebuyer to be considered for a BMR ownership unit.
 An applicant shall be considered a first-time homebuyer if they have not owned a home for at least three years.
-This definition applies to properties owned in the United States as well as foreign countries as well as the United States.
+This definition applies to properties owned in the United States as well as foreign countries.
 An exception will be made for people who were homeowners prior to a divorce or legal separation.

-The City or its agent may verify first-time homebuyer status by (1) reviewing mortgage deductions on the three most recent years of federal tax returns for each adult in the applicant's household; (2) a signed statement on the application stating homeownership status: and (3) a title search.
+The City or its agent may verify first-time homebuyer status by (1) reviewing mortgage deductions on the three most recent years of federal tax returns for each adult in the applicant's household; (2) a signed statement on the application stating homeownership status; and (3) a title search.

 4.4.
-3.4.
 Affordable Sale Price Determination

 4.4.1.
-3.4.1.
 Initial Prices of Newly Constructed Units

 Newly constructed initial BMR sales prices will be determined by the City or its agent.
-The City or its agent will calculate newly constructed initial BMR sales prices for both median and moderate-income based on the maximum affordable housing cost provisions of Section 50052.5 of the California Health and Safety Code-, Section 6920 of the California Code of Regulations, and most recent published HCD income limits.
+The City or its agent will calculate newly constructed initial BMR sales prices for both median-and moderate-income based on the maximum affordable housing cost provisions of Section 50052.5 of the California Health and Safety Code, Section 6920 of the California Code of Regulations, and most recent published HCD income limits.
 A 10% down payment and a mortgage interest rate that is the ten (10) year rolling average of 30-year interest rate data provided by Freddie Mac will be assumed when calculating initial pricing.

 4.4.2.
-3.4.2.
 Prices of Existing BMR Units

 Resale prices for existing BMR units will be determined by the City or its agent.
-The City or its agent will reference the Occupancy, Refinancing, and Resale Restriction Agreement with Option to Purchase (Resale Agreement) recorded on the title of the existing BMR unit when calculating the BMR resale price.
+The City or its agent will reference the Resale Agreement recorded on the title of the existing BMR unit when calculating the BMR resale price.

 4.5.
-3.5.
 Financing

 4.5.1.
-3.5.1.Lenders
+Lenders

-Prospective purchasers of BMR units must seek and obtain their own primary mortgage financing in order to purchase a BMR unit.
-There is no prearranged City financing; however the City and its agent maintain a list of City approved BMR lending institutions who have provided written confirmation through their underwriting and/or bond department that their lending institution is able to provide primary mortgage financing with the City's BMR requirements.
-In order to qualify as an approved BMR lender the institution must have reviewed and approved the City's Resale Restriction Agreement, Deed of Trust and Promissory Note in advance.
+Prospective purchasers of BMR units must seek and obtain primary mortgage financing in order to purchase a BMR unit.
+There is no prearranged City financing; however, the City and its agent maintain a list of City approved BMR lending institutions who have provided written confirmation through their underwriting and/or bond department that their lending institution is able to provide primary mortgage financing with the City's BMR requirements.
+In order to qualify as an approved BMR lender the institution must have reviewed and approved the City's Resale Restriction Agreement, Deed of Trust, and Promissory Note in advance.
 From time to time the City may require additional training in order for a lending institution to maintain its status as an approved City BMR lender.

 4.5.2.
-3.5.2.Loan Requirements
+Loan Requirements

 The primary first mortgage loan must be a fully amortized 30-year term fixed principal and interest loan.
-Interest only loans, negative amortization loans, adjustable rate loans and reverse mortgage loans are not permitted.
+Interest only loans, negative amortization loans, adjustable rate loans, and reverse mortgage loans are not permitted.